-After you have downloaded the OpenStudio installer, you will want to install Ruby (2.2.4).
+After you have downloaded the OpenStudio installer, you may want to install Ruby (2.7.2).
 This will allow you to execute rake tasks contained in the Rakefile.
 Follow the instructions below for Windows Setup or Mac Setup.

 2.3.1 Windows Setup